Project Overview

 Federal Funding

 The Campbellton Corridor Transit Project is paid for through the More MARTA Atlanta half-penny sales tax, but additional federal funding is also being considered, including the Federal Transit Administration (FTA)’s Small Starts Discretionary Grant Program, a Capital Investment Grant.
-The City of Atlanta submitted a Multimodal Project Discretionary Grant (MEGA) application to USDOT in May 2022 to implement center-running BRT for the Campbellton Community Investment Corridor.
+The City of Atlanta submitted a Multimodal Project Discretionary Grant (MEGA) application to USDOT in May 2022 to implement center-running BRT for the MARTA Rapid Campbellton.

 What is the Federal Transit Administration and the Small Starts Discretionary Grant Program?